 Extending from the mother’s temples, long horns bent in the shape of a lazy “L” had been polished and glistened in the sun.
 Horns?
 Oh, we’re not talking humans; we’re talking Scottish Highland Cattle, the oldest registered breed in the world.
 Originating in Scotland’s Outer Hebrides Islands, these distinctive-looking cows, raised for their lean meat, were first mentioned in sixth-century Norse writings.

 The crisp air, acres of moss-green, lush pastures, and a strong Scottish wind provided a serene backdrop as we arrived at Lochton of Leys Farmhouse located in the rural outskirts of Aberdeen, Scotland.
 Grace Noble, the 40-something, petite, blonde proprietor, and sole working farmer of this 160-acre spread, greeted us with enthusiasm.
 Her beloved fold of pure pedigree Highland cattle waited in the barn to wow us.
-In her passion to introduce travelers to the complexities of rearing these cattle, Grace arranges tours of her farm and this day, she welcomed Grand Circle’s Maritime Jewels of the British Isles travel group.
+In her passion to introduce travelers to the complexities of rearing these cattle, Grace arranges tours of her farm and this day, she welcomed our O.A.T. travel group.
 As guests, we interacted with these docile creatures, combed their long hair, rubbed their underbellies, and learned about the breed.

 Known mostly for a ginger-red color, their double-layered coats can also be shades of black, brindle, yellow, or white, but their hair grows at least 13 inches long.
 The outer layer has natural oils that prevent Scottish rains from seeping into their skin, while the downy undercoat provides warmth during harsh weather.
 Grace winters her herd out on the hills of Cairn O’Mount, but brings them in for regular health checks.
 The cows use their long horns to forage for mixed greens through deep snow.
 Their warm coats make layers of fat under the skin unnecessary, resulting in meat 38% lower in fat and 4% less cholesterol than other breeds.